x1a7x/php/README.md

 5) /Adelia4  top left has choice of 8 stylesheets- this board now has ALL the features that are standard on vichan lynxchan and so forth.

-6)  /Adelia5  to install run install.php. sets makes db and sets up WAL mode.
+6)  /Adelia5  to install run install.php. makes db and sets up WAL mode.